International Relations, B.A.

 Why are people poor?
 What does social and economic justice look like?
 What is the best way to affect change through the political systems that currently exist?
 What is the best way to influence the systems that are broken?

-In this interdisciplinary International Studies major, you will which explore the interconnectivity of politics, economics and history in order to better understand:
+In this interdisciplinary International Relations major, you will explore the interconnectivity of politics, economics and history in order to better understand:

 Foreign Language Requirement